You can easily start your own sustainable garden in small spaces such as your backyard, a balcony or a patio.

 9. Edible Flowers

-Add a little pizza to your salads by growing edible flowers.
+Add a little pizzazze to your salads by growing edible flowers.
 These flowers pull their weight since they add tons of flavor to meals and beauty to your backyard and kitchen.

-You can grow edible flowers in your kitchen and in your backyard.
+You can grow edible flowers in small spaces such as your kitchen, a hanging basket, a window box garden and in your backyard.
 Plant them early in the spring, and they will thrive throughout the summer.

 Avocados (though technically a fruit) are one of the easiest edibles to grow.

 You can plant avocados in your kitchen with a leftover seed from a store bought avocado.
-You can plant them in your small vegetable garden if you live in a warmer climate.
+You can plant them in a small space in your vegetable garden if you live in a warmer climate.
 This green beauties grow to the size of a baseball, so they don’t take up a lot of room.

 They taste delicious in salads and in homemade guacamole.